-- Internal iliac (hypogastric) artery embolization is indicated prior to EVAR for individuals identified preoperatively to have a common iliac artery aneurysm necessitating stenting to the level of the external iliac artery. - Embolization of aortic side branches in individuals with a Type 2 endoleak with sac enlargement is indicated.
+- Internal iliac (hypogastric) artery embolization prior to EVAR is considered medically necessary when a common iliac artery aneurysm requiring stenting to the level of the external iliac artery is identified pre-operatively. - Embolization of aortic side branches is medically necessary in individuals with a Type 2 endoleak with sac enlargement.

-Embolization of aortic side branches including but not limited to the lumbar arteries and internal mesenteric arteries prior to EVAR for the purpose of preventing Type 2 endoleaks is not indicated.
+• Embolization of aortic side branches prior to EVAR for the purpose of preventing Type 2 endoleak is not medically necessary.
+This includes but is not limited to the embolization of lumbar arteries and internal mesenteric arteries.